 Teachers: Carrie Andrade and Alison Adkins

 Principal: Michael Dorst

 West Campus Teachers: Lena McKee, Eric Eklund, and Tiffany Stevenson

 Helen J. Miller, M.A., CCC-SLP, BCBA, Autism Coordinator

 Mrs. Miller is the Autism Spectrum Coordinator for USD 383.
 In this capacity she encourages research-based programming and provides training and consultation services to staff and parents working with students with autism spectrum disorders.
 She has a master's degree in speech-language pathology from Kansas State University, a master's degree in educational leadership and extensive training in autism from the University of Kansas, and is a Board Certified Behavior Analyst.
 Mrs. Miller has worked for over 20 years with students on the autism spectrum.
 She is the co-author of The Educator's Guide to Teaching Students with Autism Spectrum Disorders (Corwin Press, 2009).
 As part of the State of Kansas Regional Autism Committee, she is available to other school districts for consultation and was involved in writing the standards for autism in Kansas.

-Kimberly Rieckmann is the assistant to the Autism Spectrum Coordinator.
-She received a BA in English with a minor in Philosophy from the University of Illinois and participates in ongoing training in Autism Spectrum Disorders.
-Kimberly assists paraeducators and teachers who work with ASD students in the district.
+Wendy is the assistant to the Autism Spectrum Coordinator.
+She has a degree in Educational Ministries, has received certified training from Kansas Autism Research Center and participates in ongoing training in Autism Spectrum Disorders.
+Wendy assists paraeducators and teachers who work with ASD students in the district.
 She also manages the ASD library and web page, and she creates materials for paras and teachers to use with students.